 What jobs will be available to graduates?

-While there is some overlap in what jobs are available to MBA and MA in Leadership graduates, each degree prepares its recipients for different responsibilities.
+While there is some overlap in the jobs available to MBA and MA in Leadership graduates, each degree prepares its recipients for different responsibilities.

 MBA graduates are well-suited for starting or running a business, and many business executives are MBA holders.
 MBAs are also a good option for people who want to move into a middle management or c-suite position at their current company, especially if those positions involve working with different departments, clients, or outside stakeholders.